-The 5.2r1 client on the other hand, connectivity would be rejected and will display an appropriate error.
+For 5.2r1 client, the connectivity would be rejected and will display an appropriate error message.

-To enable this feature on Pulse Connect Secure:
+To enable this feature on Pulse Connect Secure, perform the following steps:

-- 1. From the admin console, select Users > Pulse Secure > Components. - 2.
-Check the Enable minimum client version enforcement options, see below Figure 91.
+- 1. From the admin console, select Users > Pulse Secure > Components.

+- 2. Select the Enable minimum client version enforcement check box, the following options appear:

+- Pulse Desktop Clients

+- Android Mobile Clients

+- iOS Mobile Clients